trishavreddy/GridWorld-Bug-Projects/README.md

 ### Runners
 Each bug has a corresponding `Runner` class (e.g., `BoxBugRunner`) that demonstrates its behavior in the GridWorld environment.

+## Sample Output
+Your bug will move around in a grid, leaving flowers and showcasing custom behaviors.

 ## Skills Demonstrated
 - Object-Oriented Programming (OOP)
 - Inheritance and abstract classes
 - Dynamic behaviors and algorithms
 - Creative problem-solving in grid-based systems